rails/rails/guides/source/active_model_basics.md

 ### Attributes

 Similar to Active Record attributes, which are typically inferred from the database schema, Active Model Attributes allow you to define data types, set default values, and handle casting and serialization on plain ruby objects.
-This can be useful for form data which will give produce the Active Record-like conversion for things like dates and booleans on regular objects.
+This can be useful for form data which will produce Active Record-like conversion for things like dates and booleans on regular objects.

 To use Attributes, include the module in your model class and define your attributes using the `attribute` macro.
 It accepts a name, a cast type, a default value, and any other options supported by the attribute type.